-At Impact Marathon, we aim to provide an entire event experience that is inclusive, accessible, and welcoming to all.
-Our first value is Empower Everyone, it is this value that directs all our decisions and inspires us to constantly question our practices, polices and purpose.
-We are excited to be backing SheRaces and, although much of what is written below has been the uncodified reality of all our races, it has been a valuable and important process to formalise our Impact Marathon SheRaces Policy.
+At Impact Marathon, we aim to provide an entire event experience that is inclusive, accesible, and welcoming to all.
+Our first value is Empower Everyone, it is this value, that directs all our decisions and inspires us to constantly question our practices, policies and purpose.
+We are excited to be backing SheRaces, and, although much of what is written below has been the uncodified reality of our races, it has been a valuable and important process to formalise our Impact Marathon SheRaces Policy.

 Our local attendees do not match this percentage, and as the trail running market develops in each of our locations, we aim to be at the forefront of inclusivity and accessibility to our events.

-Planning – We will be informing runners of all the logistics around our events 6 months in advance where possible.
+We will be informing runners of all the logistics around our events 6 months in advance where possible.
 This will include a series of automated emails, at least two team Zoom calls (one for prospective runners, and another for registered runners), and a booking system for 1-2-1 calls.
 Our Instagram and info@ account is staffed by women and we welcome all questions, worries and comments.

 As part of the ‘Duty of Care’ section of our race briefings, we will cover on-course etiquette – this includes information how to pass runners from behind, the rules on inappropriate language and a reminder of the values of Impact Marathons.

 With our Green World Policy we are no longer offering free tees at any of our races.
 Tees are an optional purchase.
 This enables us to ensure high quality fabrics, design, and appropriate sizing for both male and female bodies.